UDL-Group/electron-vue-boilerplate/README.md

-# waiter-desktop
+# Electron Vue Boilerplate

-> Restaurant Waiter desktop application
+> Easy to use.

 #### Build Setup